AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/magento-advanced-reporting-troubleshooter.md

 +++

-## Step 3 - Check if Split Database in use
+## Step 3 - Check if split database in use

 +++**Are you using Split Database Solution?**